-- We aim to make children, parents, staff and volunteers aware of health and safety issues and to minimise the hazards and risks to enable the children to thrive in a healthy and safe environment. - Our member of staff responsible for health and safety is: Gemma Thomas/ Chantelle West from the committee.
+- We aim to make children, parents, staff and volunteers aware of health and safety issues and to minimise the hazards and risks to enable the children to thrive in a healthy and safe environment. - Our member of staff responsible for health and safety is: Gemma Thomas

-For employees, we display the necessary Health and Safety poster in the staff toilet.
+• Our committee member responsible for health and safety is: Chantelle West For employees, we display the necessary Health and Safety poster in the staff toilet.

-Insurance Cover
+Insurance cover